verysimple/unit-test-printer/README.md

 	</phpunit>

-When running phpunit, be sure that the project root directory is your currently directory.
+Run phpunit from the root directory of the project.